kellyyfoo/openshift-workshop-was/labs/Openshift/OperationalModernization/extras/WAS-analyze.md

   ![tWAS](images/tWAS-analyze/analysis2.jpg)

-  In the case of the **CustomerOrderServicesApp.ear** application, IBM Cloud Transformation Advisor has determined that the migration to WebSphere Traditional on Private Cloud is of **Moderate** complexity and that there are four **Severe Issues** that have been detected.
+  In the case of the **CustomerOrderServicesApp.ear** application, IBM Cloud Transformation Advisor has determined that the migration to WebSphere Traditional is of **Moderate** complexity and that there are four **Severe Issues** that have been detected.
 Click on the **CustomerOrderServicesApp.ear** application name to see more information.

 3. Review the analysis results and scroll down to the **Technology Issues** section.
 Note that IBM Cloud Transformation Advisor has detected that there are issues with JPA, specifically that the second-level cache and the JPA configuration properties must be migrated and with JAX-RS (missing Apache and Wink packages).
 These issues are related to a decision that was taken by IBM to allow WebSphere Application Server V9 to run in either JPA 2.0 or JPA 2.1 mode [as described here](https://www.ibm.com/support/knowledgecenter/SSEQTP_9.0.0/com.ibm.websphere.base.doc/ae/cejb_jpa21_behavior.html) and in either JAX-RS 2.0 or JAX-RS 1.1 mode [as described here](https://www.ibm.com/support/knowledgecenter/en/SS7K4U_9.0.0/com.ibm.websphere.zseries.doc/ae/rwbs_jaxrs_coexist.html).
 In order to run in JPA 2.1 mode and JAX-RS 2.0 mode, the changes highlighted by IBM Cloud Transformation Advisor must be made to the application. **However, this application can run in JPA 2.0 mode and JAX-RS 1.1 mode with no changes**.